MicrosoftDocs/win32/desktop-src/FWP/wmi/nettcpipprov/cim-logicalport.md

 ---
-Description: The abstraction of a port or connection point of a Device.
+description: The abstraction of a port or connection point of a Device.
 This object should be instantiated when the Port has independent management characteristics from the Device that includes it.
 Examples are a Fibre Channel Port and a USB Port. ms.assetid: a28d16e6-cd48-4377-a32d-0551e0de936d
 title: CIM\_LogicalPort class